FREE SHIPPING when you buy subscription refills! (AU)

 This is where the magic happens.
 Unlike complex cartridge heads, your sealed container of pure steel is a valuable resource that most scrap metal recyclers are happy to accept.
 A quick online search for "scrap metal recycling near me" will give you a list of local options.
 While some councils, like the Maroondah City Council, provide guidance for disposable razors, the process to recycle razor blades australia-wide is often easiest through local scrap dealers.
 Many council resource recovery centres also have dedicated bins for scrap metal.
 Just drop your sealed tin in, and you’re done!

 See how easy it is to close the loop on your shaving routine?
 This small habit makes a massive difference, turning waste into a resource.
+This principle of resource recovery applies to all sectors, including technology; to see how specialized components are managed, check out 億鑫鴻景電子 (Yixin Hongjing Electronics).

 Ready to make the switch to a zero-waste shave that’s faster, smoother, and planet-friendly?
 Explore the Reset Razor.